2010 All-Ireland Senior Football Championship final: History

 This was the first meeting between the sides in an All-Ireland SFC final.
 The one previous All-Ireland SFC match between the two sides was a semi-final in 1994 which Down won.
 They had not met in the National Football League for more than a decade.

 2010 was Cork's fifth appearance in the All-Ireland SFC final since 1993, the most recent of these being 2007 and 2009.
 They last won the title in 1990.

 Down had less experience approaching the match, having not featured in a final of any description since the 2003 Ulster Senior Football Championship.
 They last appeared in the All-Ireland SFC final in 1994.
 Down had however beaten Kerry, the reigning All-Ireland Senior Football Champions, in their 2010 quarter-final.
 Ahead of the 2010 final, Down had also won all five All-Ireland SFC finals in which they had featured throughout their history.
 Were they to have defeated Cork they would have had the same number of All-Ireland Senior Football Championship titles as Cork at this point.
 Cork defeated Dublin in their semi-final, while Down defeated Kildare in theirs.

 The game "truly divided" families who took opposing sides.

 Prior to the senior final, Tyrone defeated Cork in the minor final by one point.

 Pre-match

 Kit

 On Monday 30 August 2010, the GAA's Central Competitions Control Committee announced that both teams would play in their away kits due to both home kits being red.
 This meant that Cork would play in a predominantly white kit with a red trim, while Down would play in a predominantly yellow kit with a red and black trim.
 This is a similar arrangement to what occurred when Cork and Down played in a semi-final of the 1994 All-Ireland Senior Football Championship.
-2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in the All-Ireland SFC final donned alternative strips, whilst the 1996 final was the last time one team (Meath) wore an alternative strip (versus Mayo).
+2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in the All-Ireland SFC final donned alternative strips, whilst the 2004 final was the last time one team (Mayo) wore an alternative strip (versus Kerry).